-NPAs have no powers in relation to transport and what has been achieved is as a result of partnership working (see also Q12) but as the popularity of visiting National Parks continues to grow so too does the impact of traffic and transport.
+NPAs have no powers in relation to transport and what has been achieved is as a result of partnership working (see also Q12) but as the popularity of visiting NPs continues to grow so too does the impact of traffic and transport.
 We therefore suggest that:

-- LHAs should be required to work with the SDNPA to produce highways schemes which are sensitive to and enhance the special qualities of the National Park, working with local communities; - There should be a dedicated lottery fund for providing sustainable transport options in National Parks, with an emphasis on increasing access from disadvantaged neighbouring urban areas (see also Q12); - LHAs should have stronger regard to the aims and objectives of Partnership Management Plans to ensure that rural transport services make a real difference to transport choices and provision (especially as a lack of affordable transport is a barrier to access for many under-represented groups); - NPAs be enabled to produce movement strategies which Local Authorities would have to take into account when approving housing developments outside the National Park boundary, so that the impact of traffic associated with new developments is considered as part of the decision making process. - The Chair of SDNPA currently sits on Transport for the South East as a representative of all Protected Landscapes in the region.
+LHAs should be required work with the SDNPA to produce highways schemes which are sensitive to and enhance the special qualities of the National Park, working with local communities;

+There should be a dedicated Lottery fund for providing sustainable transport options in NPs, with an emphasis on increasing access from disadvantaged neighbouring urban areas (see also Q12);

+Local Highways Authorities have stronger regard to Partnership Management Plans aims and objectives to ensure that rural transport services make a real difference to transport choices and provision (especially as a lack of affordable transport is a barrier to access for many under-represented groups);

+NPAs should be enabled to produce movement strategies which Local Authorities would have to take account of when approving housing developments outside the National Park boundary, so that the impact of traffic associated with new developments is considered as part of the decision making process.

+The Chair of SDNPA currently sits on Transport for the South East as a representative of all Protected Landscapes in the region.
 This model should be extended by giving all NPAs a place on regional transport boards as full members with full voting rights.